vemel/boto3_type_annotations/README.md

 ## If IDE autocomplete does not work

-`mypy` correctly reveal types for `boto3-stubs`, but autocomplete in your IDE probably does not support overloaded functions, so methods and arguments autocomplete will not be very useful.
+`mypy` correctly reveals types for `boto3-stubs`, but autocomplete in your IDE probably does not support overloaded functions, so methods and arguments autocomplete will not be very useful.

 To help IDE to resolve types correctly, there are some helper functions that return correct types with